MLMS-CG/MotionGen/README.md

 - Conditioning action label is with 'exps'.
 - Conditioning text prompt is in '??'.  <== Kebing will complete it, after modifying the code.

-Run 'python physique_test.py' for mesh based generation
+Run 'python physique_test.py' for mesh based generation.

 # Test (evaluation)
 Using code in [MDM](https://github.com/GuyTevet/motion-diffusion-model) to evaluate